Worried About Slippage in Day Trading? Here's How to Avoid It

 That’s because, in most cases, that is the period when most slippage happens.

-For currencies, slippage happens most when there are major events or economic releases like nonfarm payroll numbers and interest rate decisions.
+For currencies, this situation happens most when there are major events or economic releases like nonfarm payroll numbers and interest rate decisions.

 Second, you can avoid slippage by focusing on popular assets that have deep liquidity.
 For example, in forex, you should focus on currency pairs like the EUR/USD and USD/JPY instead of exotic pairs like TRY/ZAR.

 Finally, you can avoid slippage by using pending orders.
 These are orders where you direct a broker to execute your trades at a certain period if certain conditions are met.
-They include buy and sell limit and buy and sell stops.
+They include buy-and-sell limits and buy-and-sell stops.

 Although they too can suffer a little gap in the execution, they are less common than in market orders.